lucioalmeidastockio/clean-arch-enablers/README.md

 - A method which receives as its parameter the input you specified when that type extends the UseCaseInput type.
 When that is the case, as the UseCaseInput type must already have the UseCaseExecutionCorrelation instance, it ain't necessary to pass it as a different parameter, since it will be accessible from the main input instance.

 ## Use Case Inputs
 UseCaseInput is the required type to be the input of any use case.
-It is because of this any UseCase type instance will then be able to call the `validateProperties` methods from it, which will validate if the non-null fields are not null indeed and so on.
+It is because of this that any UseCase instance will be able to call the `validateProperties` method internally, which will validate if the non-null fields are not null indeed and so on.
 The current available types of validation supported are:

 - @NotBlankInputField (only valid on String fields)
 - @NotEmptyInputField (only valid on String fields)